sorry-cypress/sorry-cypress/README.md

 The `director` service - yes.
 I have been using `https://sorry-cypress.herokuapp.com/` to run 500+ parallelized tests, each with ±90 spec files and 200+ tests.

-The other services are still very naive
+The other services are still very naive.

 ### What Cypress clients does it support?